Apply by Sat, Oct 31 for the 2020-21 School Year!Apply to be a mentee!

 - Learn lifelong professional skills such as marketing yourself in a resume, preparing for interviews, and communicating with adults and other professionals

-- Most accepted students will be placed in a cohort with an assigned mentor where they will hopefully develop a meaningful relationship with a Stuy alumni over the course of five sessions (two hours each).
-Cohort sessions are usually scheduled either during a weeknight after 6:30PM or on Saturday morning or afternoon (only opened to Sophomores, Juniors, and Seniors)
+- Most accepted students will be placed in a cohort with an assigned mentor where they will hopefully develop a meaningful relationship with a Stuy alumni over the course of five sessions (1.5 to 2 hours).
+Cohort sessions are usually scheduled either during a weeknight after 6:30PM or on Saturday morning or afternoon.

 - All accepted students will also attend five other workshops (Essay Writing, Cracking the College Application, Resume Editing, Life Skills, Public Speaking) with the entire program on various Saturday afternoons (opened to all classes)